scidart/scidart/README.md

 I recommend see the Todo List and choose a function to implement or choose and solve a problem with **SciDart** and implement the missing parts.

-The references values for any function need be obtained with SciPy.
+The references values for all function was obtained with SciPy.
+The contributions need use SciPy as reference too.

 Every contribution needs have tests, documentation and examples, otherwise, the pull request will be blocked.

 ## Todo list
+### Project documentation
+* create a logo
+* create a official web site
+* adjust the documentation to be more friendly for the users
+* write tutorials

+### Benchmarks
+* construct codes for benchmark tests
+* made benchmark for Android devices
+* made benchmark for iOS devices
+* made benchmark on Web
+* made benchmark on Linux
+* made benchmark on MacOS
+* made benchmark on MS Windows

+### Code implementations
 * complex numbers algebra (ok)
 * polyfit (ok but need more tests)
 * documentation with examples(ok)